Last updated on August 23rd, 2023 at 01:38 pm

 To be fair, a great deal about Christmas is nothing whatever to do with the birth of Christ.
 It is intriguing, for example, to imagine some old German or Norseman, arguably long before Jesus was a glint in anyone’s eye, introducing the first Yule Log.
 It was a symbol of fire and light in the dark, cold, northern winter; bet he never thought it would one day turn into a chocolate-covered cake at the supermarket.
 Even so, the old Midwinter Festival of Yule, and its log, are both as much a part of our festive tradition as chocolate cake and a whole bunch of other Christmas stuff, including the date.

 No one knows which year Christ was born – anywhere between 7BC and 29AD as far as I can make out.
 And no one knows the date.
 Some people think He was born in April.
 Or May.
 Or June.
 Or March.
 But not 25th December.
-Our heathen ancestors in the Northern Hemisphere celebrated the Winter Solstice around the 21st or 22nd December – and modern pagans probably still do.
+Our heathen ancestors in the Northern Hemisphere celebrated the Winter Solstice around the 21st or 22nd December – and modern pagans still do.
 The Romans celebrated Saturnalia between 17th – 23rd December.
 The 25th was dies natalis solis invicti, ‘the birthday of the unconquered sun’.
 These festivities could be times of serious merriment – no humbug.
 December 25th was also the feast day of another deity, Mithras, much favoured by the Roman military.
 There’s a Temple of Mithras just by Hadrian’s Wall – not sure of the Christmas service times, though.
-Incidentally, Mithras wore a red cap just like Santa Claus.
-Anyway, as with so many things, Christianity grafted Christ’s Mass onto earlier traditions; it wasn’t until the 4th century that the official date, 25th December was settled – the birthday of the unconquered son and 9 months after the annunciation.
+Incidentally, Mithras is said to have worn a red cap just like Santa Claus.
+Maybe he still does.
+Anyway, as with so many things, Christianity grafted Christ’s Mass onto earlier traditions; it wasn’t until the 4th century that the official date, 25th December, was settled – the birthday of the unconquered son and 9 months after the annunciation.
 It is celebrated on 6th or 7th January in parts of the world.
 Even now, in Britain and other countries with a strong Northern European culture, Christmas iconography often ignores the climate of Jesus’ homeland and focuses on winter.
 But, irrespective of the chosen date and prevailing weather, there’s always a bit of Christmas magic waking up that morning: “Oh.
 It’s Christmas!
 Merry Christmas, everyone!”

 Much of our Christmas has been created by the Victorians.
 Charles Dickens and Ebenezer Scrooge (clearly, an ancestor of Little Johnny’s dad) have much to answer for.
+(See ‘A Christmas Carol’).
 Though it is not true that Prince Albert introduced the Christmas tree into Britain – that honour goes to George III’s wife, Charlotte of Mecklenburg-Strelitz – Albert, and Victoria, helped popularise it.
 Actually, bringing evergreen branches inside for decoration was an established custom long before that.
 Different trees have particular properties, often sacred, in different cultures.
 The use of mistletoe, holly, ivy and evergreen fir trees are traditions dating back thousands of years, warding off evil spirits and reminding us of lasting life, though some say that the prickly holly leaves represent the crown of thorns and the red berries drops of Christ’s blood.
 In that case, shouldn’t we be saving our holly until Easter?
 It doesn’t matter; it’s all part of Christmas magic.

 Boxing Day, however, is a Christian custom: in medieval times, this was the day when the contents of alms boxes were distributed to the poor.
 Well into the 20th century, people used to refer, not to a Christmas present, but to a ‘Christmas box’.
 Giving, though possibly inspired by pagan practices, is also part of the Christian tradition, perhaps started by the wise men – who would surely have asked for a Sat Nav in their stockings if one had been available two thousand years ago.
 Perhaps they will as the Christmas story evolves.
 And it probably will – it certainly has so far.
 For example, the Bible doesn’t actually say how many wise men there were – we only assume there were three, presumably because of the gifts of gold, frankincense and myrrh.
 Yet, we see three kings from orient are in most Nativity scenes; actually, the wise men, or Magi, found Jesus in His house sometime after His birth, not in a stable or barn.
 Farm animals also figure in most Nativity scenes, yet the Bible is silent on that too.
 But the story of Christ’s birth is a wonderful one; and, for some, a Nativity scene, complete with wise men, shepherds, sheep, cattle, donkey and all the rest, is part of Christmas magic.